Panthers v Stars

 The Nottingham Panthers

-Kevin Carr got the start in goal for the Panthers opposite Alex LeClerc for the Stars.
+Kevin Carr started between the pipes for the Panthers opposite Adam Morrison for the Stars.

 The game got off to a blazing start when Josh Tetlow dropped the gloves with Dundee's heavyweight Kyle Haas, the GB international more than holding his own to bring the Panthers' fans to their feet.

 A gritty game saw no clear-cut chances for either side and they went into the first intermission with zeroes on the board.